Sangenshoku: Composition and lyrics

-"Sangenshoku" is a pop song with Latin music influence, written by Ayase, a member of the group.
-It was based on RGB, a novel written by Yūichirō Komikado, and composed in the key of F minor, 128 beats per minute with a running time of 3 minutes and 44 seconds.
-Lyrically, "Sangenshoku" expresses the reunion with friends in their childhood.
+"Sangenshoku" is a pop song with Latin music influence, written by Ayase, a member of the duo, and composed in the key of F minor, 128 beats per minute with a running time of 3 minutes and 44 seconds.
+Lyrically, "Sangenshoku" expresses the reunion of childhood friends.
 Ayase put the message in the song, "In a world where you can't meet the people you want, the thread of relationships between people is still connected".
 The song also features the rapping part for the first time.

 Critical reception

 Mikiki's Ryūtarō Amano has described "It is a great song that seems to be a condensed version of J-pop, Vocaloid culture, and J-rock, and the pop music of the era when hip-hop became the standard for the past 10 years".
 Utaten's MarSali wrote that "the song brings out the freshness of youth from the original which depicts changes in position and emotions and the beautiful friendship that does not change", and "it's a fresh song that expresses the expectation and cheerful mood when you meet your dear friends".